 Sunrise and Sunset are the golden hours that offer the most attractive natural light.
 Ideally, we want to avoid anything around the noon hour when the sun is highest in the sky and makes harsh shadows.
 Click here to check sunrise and sunset times in Dallas, Texas.

 - How do I prepare my house for a photoshoot?

 Light is everything!
 Choose the best time for natural light in the areas that you want to shoot in.
 Big windows with light streaming in and no harsh shadow lines make the loveliest photos.
 CLEAN the area that we will be shooting in of clutter.
 Pretend that room is going to be in a magazine.
 No lotion bottles or water bottles on the nightstands, tuck cords away, make sure rugs are flat and straight, make sure art on the wall is straight, clear the floor, move the baby gear, clear the counters, and make your bed.
-It is helpful if the whole room is tidy so that I am not limited to one angle so as not to show the pile in the corner.
+It is helpful if the whole room is tidy so that I am not limited to one angle or waste time moving things out of the way.